triton-inference-server/server/docs/model_repository.rst

   change which model version is served by default.

 * Existing models can be removed from the repository by removing the corresponding model directory.
-TRTIS will allow in-flight requests to any version of the removed model to complete.
+The inference server will allow in-flight requests to any version of the removed model to complete.
 New requests for a removed model will fail.

 * New models can be added to the repository by adding a new model directory.

 * The :ref:`model configuration <section-model-configuration>`
-  (config.pbtxt) can be changed and TRTIS will unload and reload the model to pick up the new model configuration.
+  (config.pbtxt) can be changed and the server will unload and reload the model to pick up the new model configuration.

-* Labels files providing labels for outputs that represent classifications can be added, removed, or modified and TRTIS will unload and reload the model to pick up the new labels.
+* Labels files providing labels for outputs that represent classifications can be added, removed, or modified and the inference server will unload and reload the model to pick up the new labels.
 If a label file is added or removed the corresponding edit to the :cpp:var:`label_filename
   <nvidia::inferenceserver::ModelOutput::label_filename>` property of
   the output it corresponds to in the :ref:`model configuration
   <section-model-configuration>` must be performed at the same time.